judsterk/vtm-notes/content/Locations/Elysium.md

 tags:
   - location
 ---
-Where the Prince of Manila resides.
+Where the vampires gather (neutral ground).
+I don't remember where it actually was LOL